Most attacks happen by email and just having a built-in spam filter is no longer enough.

 Perhaps the best feature is AI learning.
 ATP analyses your mailbox data going back up to a year to learn the behavioural and communication patterns between you and your contacts.
 ATP then automatically detects phishing attempts and spoofed emails, quarantining them to keep you safe.

-In addition to this you should be using Multi-factor Authentication (MFA) to keep your own account secure.
+In addition to this we recommend using Multi-factor Authentication (MFA) to keep your own account secure.
 MFA requires you to validate your identity by two means (typically a password and an app), so that even if your password is hacked your account remains secure.

 Ultimately though, the choice of whether or not to open an email is down to the user.
 For this reason we highly recommend Security Awareness Training for your staff.

-Email security products and end user training are great by themselves, but you need them in combination if you are going to prevent all email attacks.
+Email security products and end user training are great by themselves, but using them in tandem is the best way to prevent email attacks.

 We'd love to hear from you.
 Call 01634 299800 or send an email using the form below.